Rise in young drug abusers arrested in 2025, including a 12-year-old: CNB

 The rise was even more significant in the under-20 age group, where the number of arrested new drug abusers increased by 22 per cent - from 134 to 163.

-All cannabis abusers below 20 years old were new abusers, while about 6 in 10 new cannabis abusers were below 30.
+All cannabis abusers below 20 years old were new abusers, while about six in 10 new cannabis abusers were below 30.

 Of the 177 drug abusers below 20 years old who were arrested, 139 - about 79 per cent - were methamphetamine abusers.